 Discussion

 In this study, we investigated the behavioral performance of rats in a new model of the Horizon task adapted to rats.
 We addressed the limitations of previous rodent studies by designing a novel open-field task in which rodents choose between two locations that offer different amounts of rewards.
 To dissociate the uncertainty in estimation of value from the ambiguity of a novel option, we manipulated the magnitudes of rewards rather than their delivery probabilities.
-Indeed, choosing the same option again in the probabilistic case can be, at least in part, exploratory whereas repeating the same choice is more exploitative in a purely deterministic reward setting.
-In our design, the rats were guided to one of the two feeder locations first, and the extent to which they explored the other unvisited feeder location in their free choices was used as a purer measure of exploration.
+Indeed, choosing the a different option in the probabilistic case can be, at least in part, exploratory whereas repeating the same choice is more exploitative in a purely deterministic reward setting.
+In our design, the rats were guided to one of the two feeder locations first, and the extent to which they explored the other unvisited feeder location in their free choices was used as a measure of exploration.
 In this way, we are also able to quantify directed exploration in a model-free manner.
-In addition, rats were set to perform the task in both a short and a long horizon condition to assess whether rats explored differently in different horizon contexts.
-Using an open field, we were able to use two sets of different locations alternatively as new games start as opposed to switching the reward conditions at the same set of locations (as in reversal learning paradigms).
-The two sets of feeders are associated with different horizon contexts.
-Moreover, we recruited human subjects to perform a version that is comparable to the rat task, and we compared the performance in exploration between humans and rats.
+In addition, rats were set to perform the task in both a short and a long horizon condition to assess whether they explored differently in different horizon contexts.
+Using an open field task, we were able to use two sets of different locations alternatively as new games start as opposed to switching the reward conditions at the same set of locations (as in reversal learning paradigms).
+The two sets of feeders were associated with different horizon contexts.
+Moreover, we recruited human subjects to perform a version that is comparable to the rat task, and we compared the performance between humans and rats.

 As with humans, we showed that rats were able to use prior information about the distribution of rewards to guide future exploration.
-However, rats did not alter their exploration strategies based on the horizon context to the same extent as humans.
+However, rats did not alter their exploration strategies based on the horizon context to the same extent as humans did.

-In line with previous research using the reversal learning paradigm in an operant box setting, we showed that rats demonstrated the model-free win-stay lose-shift strategy in making explore-exploit decisions.
+In line with previous research using the reversal learning paradigm in an operant box, we showed that rats demonstrated the model-free win-stay/lose-shift strategy in making explore-exploit decisions.
 Specifically, they chose to explore more when the exploit value was low and explored less when the exploit value was high.
 However, in our design, in order to assess whether the exploit value was low or high, instead of using short-term memory to recall the value at the exploit option before reversal, rats had to use their long-term memory from sessions in previous days to estimate the distribution of possible rewards.
 We showed that rats were indeed able to incorporate prior information in guiding exploration.
-In addition, in the reversal learning paradigm, the level of exploration has to be evaluated on the course of several trials (in the probabilistic case), therefore the exact timing of “exploration” decision is difficult to estimate.
+In addition, in the reversal learning paradigm, the level of exploration had to be evaluated on the course of several trials (in the probabilistic case), therefore the exact timing of “exploration” decision was difficult to estimate.
 In our case, however, exploration can be seen in a single trial (visiting the unknown option), which is advantageous in studying the neurophysiological mechanisms underlying real-time explore-exploit decisions and its neural substrate.